hvaezapp/load-balancing-with-yarp/README.md

-# yarp-load-balancing
+# load-balancing-yarp
-About An example project demonstrating how to horizontally scale an application using YARP, and run performance tests with k6.
+About An example project demonstrating how to horizontally scale an application using YARP.